Volvo 262C: Concept and design

 The 262C used the PRV engine, a V6 engine developed jointly by Peugeot, Renault, and Volvo.
-The engine used a Lambda-sond oxygen sensor system; this was the first use of this system on a production V engine.
+The engine used a Lambda Sond oxygen sensor system; this was the first use of this system on a production V engine.

-Standard equipment included power windows and mirrors, central locking, cruise control, air conditioning, heated front seats, leather interior, alloy wheels, and electrically powered radio antenna.
+Standard equipment included power windows and mirrors, central locking, cruise control, air conditioning, heated front seats, leather interior, alloy wheels, and an electrically powered radio antenna.
 The only optional extras were a limited-slip differential, a choice of stereos, and the no-cost option of a Borg-Warner three-speed automatic instead of the four-speed manual with electrically operated overdrive.
-By 1981, the manual-transmission option had been discontinued for the U.S. market.
+By 1981, the manual transmission option had been discontinued for the U.S. market.